nikini/iceberg/README.md

 ## Make

-A tool to scaffold components, configs or linting configs.
+A tool to scaffold components or prop-types.

 ```
 $ iceberg make [name] [options]